strandaster/ACS712-arduino/README.md

 Does the same as the previous method, but frequency is equal to 50 Hz.

 ### *int* **calibrate()**
 This method reads the current value of the sensor and sets it as a reference point of measurement, and then returns this value.
 By default, this parameter is equal to half of the maximum value on analog input - 512; however, sometimes this value may vary.
-It depends on the concrete sensor, power issues etc… It is better to execute this method at the beginning of each program.
+It depends on the individual sensor, power issues etc… It is better to execute this method at the beginning of each program.
 Note that when performing this method, no current must flow through the sensor, and since this is not always possible - there is the following method:

 ### *void* **setZeroPoint(** *int* _zero **)**
 This method sets the obtained value as a zero point for measurements.
-You can use the previous method once, in order to find out zero point of your sensor and then use this method in your code.
+You can use the previous method once, in order to find out zero point of your sensor and then use this method in your code to set starting point without reading sensor.